ci1xgk/Fellowship_Webpage/Activities.md

 ### Activities
 - 2022 (9 May), Public engagement presentation, [How do computers forecast floods?](https://docs.google.com/presentation/d/1-r7LbF9SkBfxxsSLyGZ2axyEm2iWGHnJ/edit?usp=sharing&ouid=100395140877301018816&rtpof=true&sd=true), Pint of Science, Sidney & Matilda, Sheffield (M. K. Sharifian).
-Mohammad talkedd about the importance of flood forecasting systems, how they work and what are the challenges in improving the flood forecasts.
+Mohammad talked about the importance of flood forecasting systems, how they work and what are the challenges in improving the flood forecasts.

 - 2022 (24 Mar.), Invited seminar talk for the *"Water, Ocean, Coastal and Environmental Engineering with Geotechnics" (WOCEE-G)* at the University of Manchester (G. Kesserwani).
 Title: *"Benchmarking uncertainty propagation methods for flood hazard frequency analysis in response to multiple uncertain inputs"*.